pheus/netbox-aci-plugin/docs/features/tenants.md

 - **Preferred group member enabled**: a boolean field indicating whether the ESG is in the preferred group, allowing communication without contracts.
     - Default: `false`
 - **Comments**: a text field for additional notes.
 - **Tags**: a list of NetBox tags.

+## ESG Endpoint Group (EPG) Selector

+The *ACIEsgEndpointGroupSelector* model represents an Endpoint Group selector associated with an Endpoint Security Group.
+This selector is used to match Endpoint Groups based on the specified Endpoint Groups.

+The *ACIEsgEndpointGroupSelector* model has the following fields:

+*Required fields*:

+- **Name**: represents the ESG Endpoint Group Selector name in the ACI.
+- **ACI Endpoint Security Group**: a reference to the Endpoint Security Group associated with this endpoint group selector.

+*Optional fields*:

+- **Name alias**: an alternate name for the ESG Endpoint Group Selector.
+- **Description**: a description of the ESG Endpoint Group Selector.
+- **NetBox Tenant**: a reference to the NetBox tenant model.
+- **ACI EPG Object Type**: defines the type of the associated Endpoint Group object (e.g., *ACIEndpointGroup*, *ACIUSegEndpointGroup*) in the form `app.model`.
+- **ACI EPG Object ID**: represents the (database) identifier for the associated object.
+- **ACI EPG Object**: references the specific ACI Endpoint Group object to which this selector applies.
+- **Comments**: a text field for additional notes.
+- **Tags**: a list of NetBox tags.